rlhelinski/musicbrainz-catalog/README.md

-This is the "master" branch, which should always be the latest and greatest revision.
+The "master" branch should always be the latest and greatest revision.

 What is it?
 ===================